Asghar Afghan: Early career

 Afghan made his representative international debut for Afghanistan U-17s in the 2004 ACC Under-17 competition, where he played his debut match against the United Arab Emirates Under-17s.
 His debut match for the senior squad came against Oman in the 2004 ACC Trophy, as well as the 2006 ACC Trophy and the 2007 ACC Twenty20 Cup.

-Afghan was a member of the Afghanistan side that, from 2008 to 2009, won the World Cricket League Division Five, Division Four and Division Three, earning them promotion to Division Two and allowing them to take part in the 2009 ICC World Cup Qualifier where they gained One Day International status.
+Afghan was a member of the Afghanistan team that, from 2008 to 2009, won the World Cricket League Division Five, Division Four and Division Three, earning them promotion to Division Two and allowing them to take part in the 2009 ICC World Cup Qualifier where they gained One Day International status.

 In the World Cup Qualifier, Afghan made his List-A debut, against Bermuda and later in the tournament he made his One Day International debut against Scotland.
 His first-class debut came in Intercontinental Cup against a Zimbabwe XI in a match that Afghanistan drew.
 Later, in November 2009 he was a member of Afghanistan's 2009 ACC Twenty20 Cup winning squad.